joseph-a-levine/old_website/index.md

 keywords: Blue, Ham, treats, recycling, mail, being a good boy
 ---

 Welcome to my website!
-I am an economics pre-doc in Sierra Leone, working on a electrification research with Professor Mushfiq Mobarak, Professor Maarten Voors, and Dr. Niccoló Meriggi.
+I am an economics pre-doc in Sierra Leone, working on an electrification research project with Professor Mushfiq Mobarak, Professor Maarten Voors, and Dr. Niccoló Meriggi.
 Previously, I spent two years as a junior aerospace economist for [Bryce Space and Technology](https://brycetech.com/), supporting the NASA Chief Economist, Air Force Office of Commercial & Economic Analysis, and commercial space companies.